cst1201-d644-sp2016/Syllabus/README.md

 Upon successful completion of the course, the student should be able to:

-1. Install and run the Java runtime environment.
+1. Install and run the Java run time environment.
 1. Develop, compile, and run Java applications.
+1. Code application relevant to business and civic events.
 1. Master control structures in developing applications in the Java programming language.
-1. Create simple GUI applications.
-1. Create methods to solve and decompose problems.
+1. Use user-defined methods to implement modular programming techniques.
 1. Create interactive programs to process data and to create acceptable output.
-1. Develop programs using arrays and files.
+1. Develop programs using data arrays and structures.
 1. Demonstrate OOP concepts, including composition and inheritance, using the Java programming language.